 As soon as we had raised the amount necessary to set Mr. Thin’s cow-rearing business plan in motion, Ngoc informed Mr. Hoc (AEPD Outreach Worker).
 Mr. Hoc then let Mr. Thin know it was time for him to get quotes for cows and calves from different salespeople in the region.

 All Campaign beneficiaries are required to secure the resource(s) necessary to begin their business plan.
-The program’s model is set up this way to establish an additional layer of buy-in and to ensure that their resources, in this case, a cow and calf, are 100 percent suitable for the family’s needs.
-For example, Mr. Thin wanted a particular breed and size of a cow, etc. that would meet the fertilizer needs of his grapefruit and banana trees because the specific kind of grapefruit Mr. Thin is growing requires a larger quantity of manure.
+The program’s model is set up this way to establish an additional layer of buy-in and to ensure that their resources (in this case, a cow and calf) are 100 percent suitable for the family’s needs.
+For example, Mr. Thin wanted a particular breed and size of a cow that would meet the fertilizer needs of his grapefruit and banana trees.
+The kind of grapefruit Mr. Thin is growing requires a larger quantity of manure.

 We entered their home to formalize the cow exchange and were met by Phan’s smiling face as he lay on the bed (rather than the hammock).
 Mr. Hoc facilitated the exchange and had Mr. Thin sign the contract and agreement between himself and AEPD.
 Mr. Tan witnessed the process and formally approved the purchase.
 Ms. Hue signed additional documentation and received the amount owed to her for the cow and calf.